-During Welcome Week of the fall semester, all students receive the Interdisciplinary Theatre Studies MA and PhD Handbook which contains current policies about program requirements and progress.
-They register for the ITS Proseminar and are advised by Program Director about other appropriate courses.
-Because MA students must choose an advisor by the end of their second semester, they are encouraged to take courses with various members of the program faculty during the first year of study.
-All first-year MA students are assessed informally during the Spring semester of the first year.
-Students who are struggling with coursework or research writing must meet with the Program Director and their advisor to discuss fall courses and strategies for improvement.
+During Welcome Week of the Fall semester, all students receive the Interdisciplinary Theatre Studies MA and PhD Handbook which contains current policies about program requirements and progress.
+They register for the ITS Pro-seminar and are advised by the Program Director about other appropriate courses.
+Because MA students must choose an advisor by the end of their second semester, they are encouraged to take courses with various members of the regular teaching faculty during the first year of study.
+All first-year MA students are assessed informally during the spring semester of the first year.
+Students who are struggling with coursework or research writing must meet with the Program Director and their advisor to discuss courses for the following semester, and strategies for improvement.